occiware/occiware-ozwillo/connector-analytics/README.md

 rs.status()
 // wait until rs.status() says all other replica are SECONDARY
 ```

-3. Start (or restart) ozwillo-datacore-1 container the same way.
+8. Start (or restart) ozwillo-datacore-1 container the same way.
 WORKAROUND for Boot2Docker > 1.8 ex.
 1.11 :
-then quickly add the ozwillo-mongo-2 host definition by executing :
+then (quickly? can be done at any time later on) add the ozwillo-mongo-2 host definition by executing :
 ``` bash
 docker exec -it ozwillo-datacore-1 /bin/bash
 echo 172.17.0.3 ozwillo-mongo-2 >> /etc/hosts
 ```
 Then wait until it's started (docker exec -it ozwillo-mongo-1 tail -f datacore.log)

-4. Start virtualbox GUI and setup redirection of port 8080
+9. Start virtualbox GUI and setup redirection of port 8080
 LATER it would be better to be able to do it using the OCCI configuration of the VM, see #132.

-5. In your browser, go to the Datacore Playground at http://localhost:8080/dc-ui/index.html (BEWARE http://localhost:8080/ may be broken) .
+10. In your browser, go to the Datacore Playground at http://localhost:8080/dc-ui/index.html (BEWARE http://localhost:8080/ may be broken) .
 The top right dropdown box should list all existing data projects.
 If you select for instance the "geo_1" project, its "project portal" should be displayed in the central color textarea, and clicking on its first (eponymous) link should display the project's configuration in JSON(-LD) format.

-6. In the Linked Data Studio, do the "Publish" action on the "geo_1" project.
+11. In the Linked Data Studio, do the "Publish" action on the "geo_1" project.
 It should set its "dcmp:frozenModelNames" property to ["*"] (and similarly "Unpublish" should set it to []), which can be seen in the Datacore Playground in said project's configuration.

-7. In the Linked Data Studio, do the "Update" action on the "org_1" and "geo_analytics_1" projects.
+12. In the Linked Data Studio, do the "Update" action on the "org_1" and "geo_analytics_1" projects.
 It should create them, meaning they should be listed in the Datacore Playground's project dropdown list after refreshing the page.
 Their project configuration (if displayed in the Datacore Playground as said) should be the same as the one set in the OCCI configuration.
 Especially, the org_1's project "dcmpv:name" property should be set to the value of the "occi.ld.project.name" attribute ("org_1"), and its "dcmp:localVisibleProjects" property should be a list of URIs of projects linked by LDProjectLinks in the OCCI configuration.
 (For now the Update action is merely doing a "get" then "create" or "merge and update" according to whether the LDProject already exists.
 LATER the Update action could probably replaced by properly implementing the CRUD > POST action, possibly improved by implementing a "Synchronize" action getting back the current state of the configuration, maybe automatically executed, with "occi.ld.project.version" being -1 for not yet created projects)

-8. In the Datacore Playground, select the "geo_analytics_1" project as current project in the top dropdown box.
+13. In the Datacore Playground, select the "geo_analytics_1" project as current project in the top dropdown box.
 Then write the sample analytics query (*) in the Playground's URL bar and execute it using the "?" debug button.
+If you get a mongo timeout exception, re-execute the commands (inside the vm, of course : your aim is to access the datacore docker container and associate the mongo docker IP adress with the hostname) in part 8.
 Look up "serverAddress" in the results : its "host" should be set to the host of the Compute is linked to the OCCI LDProject through an LDDatabaseLink if any (the ozwillo-mongo-2 secondary MongoDB host in the demo configuration), and to the primary MongoDB host otherwise (ozwillo-mongo-1 in the demo configuration), as is the case when selecting another project (such as "geo_1").

 (*) sample analytics query :

-for now : /dc/type/dcmo:model_0?dcmo:isHistorizable=false
+FOR NOW: "/dc/type/dcmo:model_0?dcmo:isHistorizable=false"

-LATER energy consumption-specific model and sample data will be provided and will allow for a more meaningful analytics query from a business point of view.
+LATER: energy consumption-specific model and sample data will be provided and will allow for a more meaningful analytics query from a business point of view.

 ## Do the same with the OW2 Open Stack VM :